ccxt/ccxt/wiki/Manual.md

 - `fetchOrders()`
 - `fetchMyTrades()`

-Any of the above three methods may be missing, if any other of the three methods is present.
+Any of the above three methods may be missing, but the exchanges APIs will usually provide at least one of the three methods.

 If the underlying exchange does not provide historical orders, the CCXT library will not emulate the missing functionality – it has to be added on the user side where necessary.